 The communication should convey as much empathy as possible regarding the impact a rate action(s) may have on the policy holder(s).

-All reduced benefit options should be presented fairly, but policy holders should understand which option is elected most often.
+All reduced benefit options should be presented fairly.

+Policy holders should understand which option is elected most often.

+The option to maintain current benefits and pay the increased premium should appear before other options.

 Refrain from the use of bolding, repeating, or emphasizing one option over another.